LEEYJ1021/airport-cvar-optimization/README.md

 - **External Data Fusion**: Integrates METAR weather reports (from KMA) and official passenger forecasts to build a rich, contextual understanding of airport conditions.
 - **Probabilistic Passenger Modeling**: Utilizes Bayesian imputation and personalized models to estimate walking speeds and check-in times based on passenger profiles (e.g., age, mobility, baggage).
 - **Distributional Forecasting**: Employs an ensemble of predictive models (Markov Chain, Kalman Filter, Quantile Heuristics) to forecast the entire probability distribution of gate wait times, not just a single point estimate.
-- **CVaR-Based Optimization**: The core optimization agent scores potential routes (e.g., drop-off point -> check-in counter -> security gate) by minimizing the CVaR of the total journey time distribution.
+- **CVaR-Based Optimization**: The core optimization agent scores potential routes by minimizing the CVaR of the total journey time distribution.
 - **Hysteresis & Stability**: Incorporates a penalty for switching recommendations frequently, ensuring a more stable and less confusing user experience.
+- **Causal Evaluation Framework**: Implements Doubly Robust (DR) estimators with snapshot-level bootstrap confidence intervals for unbiased off-policy evaluation.
+- **External Validity Testing**: Comprehensive validation through out-of-time, gate-agnostic transfer, and weather stress tests.
-- **Offline Experimentation Framework**: Includes a robust offline replay and evaluation module to run simulated A/B tests (E1–E6) on historical data, comparing different policy configurations.
+- **Offline Experimentation Framework**: Includes a robust offline replay and evaluation module to run simulated A/B tests (E1–E10) on historical data.
 - **Advanced Analytics & Reporting**: Generates publication-grade statistical analyses, including Welch's t-tests, Cohen's d for effect size, Holm-Bonferroni correction for multiple comparisons, and exports a wide range of results and visualizations.

 The entire codebase is designed to be deterministic and reproducible.
 Once the database is populated using the provided scripts, all experiments and analyses will yield identical results.